-Thus, the bounds in Theorem 2 are tighter than the bounds given in Theorem 1.■ used in [11], which is not achievable unless each transition has a Hamming distance of 1.
-Indeed, we have the following:
+Corollary 1.
+The bounds in Theorem 2 are always tighter than the bounds in Theorem 1. \blacksquare better than the simple bound $\sum{i \neq j} p_i q{ij}$ used in [9], which is not achievable unless each transition has a Hamming distance of 1.
+Indeed, we have the following result:

 As we can see, we can trade-off the quality of the bounds versus the time spent for their computation.
-The informational energy-based bounds are easier to compute (in about O(t) time), but they are not as tight as the bounds given in Theorem 2 (computed in $O(t \log n)$ time).
+The informational energy-based bounds are easier to compute (in about O(t) time), but they are not as tight as the bounds given in Theorem 2 (computed in $O(t\log n)$ time).